jusanherndon/blog/tech/video management/video journey.md

 I did some more research and found out that audio and subtitles do not really take up a lot of space in video containers.

-Sidenote from Future Justin: You could maybe make an arguement for [FLAC](https://en.wikipedia.org/wiki/FLAC) or [WAV](https://en.wikipedia.org/wiki/WAV) audio files, but I was nowhere near that deep into audio codecs at that time.
+*Sidenote from Future Justin: You could maybe make an arguement for [FLAC](https://en.wikipedia.org/wiki/FLAC) or [WAV](https://en.wikipedia.org/wiki/WAV) audio files, but I was nowhere near that deep into audio codecs at that time.*

 So I continued on with my video codec research.
 I ended up finding [HEVC](https://trac.ffmpeg.org/wiki/Encode/H.265) or H.265 and [AV1](https://trac.ffmpeg.org/wiki/Encode/AV1).
-But sadly my GPU the AMD Radeon RX 6750XT did not support AV1 encode, so I was forced to choose HEVC.
+But sadly my GPU did not support AV1 encode, so I was forced to choose HEVC.

 # Dark ages of transcoding